edan-bug/Sample-Selenium/README.md

 # Sample-Selenium
-This for learning purpose from the beginner life website
+This sample for selenium basic framework